ambition of CHARLES VICARAGE PACE 1870 - 1926

 Calgary, Alberta

-....see Fred PACE page on Norman's interesting comentary.
+....see FRED PACE page and Norman's interesting commentary.
 The PACE name is well known, in this area of southern Alberta.
 MARVIN FOX mentioned their ancestral hunting grounds stretched from the Waterton - Glacier Nat.
 Park mountains on the west, to the CYPRESS HILLS in Saskatchewan, on the east and south into Montana.
 The GLENBOW MUSEUM in downtown CALGARY is an interesting place to visit and the famous CALGARY STAMPEDE in July.
 Early history can be found by reading the TOM THREE PERSON's story, a book by HUGH DEMPSEY who's written several other good books on the pioneer west.
 If interested, get in touch with the museum book store.

 Glenbow Museum site - Library - Everet Soop writer cartoonist